Warbo/chriswarbo-net/unfinished/packaging_hell.md

 enough for some, who use Nix, Docker, Puppet, Chef, Ansible, etc. to make their dependency lookup *even smarter*.

-This is a mess; not because there's a lot of tools, but because th
+This is a mess; not because there's a lot of tools, but because many of these tools were not designed to be (easily) extensible: they use non-standard config formats (like '.cabal' files), they make arbitrary assumptions (e.g. filesystem layout, network access, etc.), and don't allow programmatic control over their behaviour.

 My thoughts: